uoowuo/plantrunes/README.md

 Each symbol has a vertical bar, and on each bar there are 5 implied height points corresponding to different levels of indicated value:

 1. At the foot
-2. Between the foot and middle
+2. Between the foot and the middle
 3. At middle point
 4. Above middle point
 5. At the top of the bar